GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 Description
 ===========

 Acceptance tests verify compliance to the GENI Aggregate Manager (AM) API v1 specification [1] plus change set A of the AM API v2 specification [2].
+This is an early version of the acceptance test to get feedback on the test mechanism.

 Acceptance tests are intended to be run with credentials from the GPO ProtoGENI, but they work with any credentials that are trusted at the